 The film also manages to thrown in every conceivable colloquial term for a vagina – meat flaps, vertical bacon sandwich, panty hamster, cock holster, pink tuna taco.
 There are jokes breaking the fourth wall – the sound guy tripping over himself and falling into frame as Jennie Russo gives a particularly detailed description of the horrors of lesbian sex.
 There are even silly parodies of Batman (1989) and The Crow (1994).
 The gags keep on going right throughout the credits as Trey Harrison does an amazing, seemingly ad libbed routine where he incites his gang members to stand up, as well as repeatedly insults the audience.

 The film also acts as a follow-up of sorts to Night of Something Strange (2016), directed by this film’s producer Jonathan Straiton and also featuring Trey Harrison in the role of Dirk, along with a couple of the other actors here.
-That concerned a plot about an STD outbreak leading to a zombie infection, but beyond the initial motel setting the two films are unconnected.
+That concerned a plot about a sexually transmitted disease that creates a zombie infection, but beyond the initial motel setting and their ready delving into bad taste, the two films are unconnected.

 The credits also claim that the film is based on the novel She Kills With Her Crotch by Sir Bernard Covington, although a Google search fails to turn up any information on either the book or author leading one to suspect these are bogus credits made up for the film.